-An gamble is literally a bet.
-However, the term is a little broader when applied to the world of poker.
-When we talk about an "gamble", we mean a slightly risky game that may not be mathematically a winner.
-Typically, pro poker players will make sure that all their games are EV+, which means mathematically winning in the long run.
-When you roll an gamble, it means closing your eyes and praying.
+A gamble is literally a bet.
+However, the term is a bit broader when applied to the world of poker.
+When we talk about a "gamble", we mean a somewhat risky play that may not be mathematically winning.
+Typically, pro poker players will make sure that all of their plays are EV+, which means mathematically winning in the long run.
+When you make a gamble, you close your eyes and pray.

 Several types of gambles

 There are several types of gambles.
-You can make an gamble for several reasons.
-In a tournament for example, we have 4 big blindss and it's folded up to us.
-We are on the small blind and we have J4.
-Obviously, the hand is not famous, but we have 4 big blindss.
-Here, it's possible to say, "I'm going for an gamble, I'm all in and the die is cast".
+You can make a gamble for many reasons.
+In a tournament for example, we have 4 big blinds and it's folded to us.
+We're in the small blind and we have J4.
+Obviously, the hand is not great, but we have 4 big blinds.
+Here it is possible to say to yourself, "I'm going for a gamble, I'm all-in and the die is cast".
 You can also be against an unknown opponent and push all in with a hand like 10-10.
 Against some players, the all in will be good.
-Against other players who are too tight, it will be a bad game because they will always have better.
-But against an unknown player, you can say "here I gamble" and play your stack with a pair of 10's, without having too much information about your opponent.
-In short, an gamble is a bet we make without knowing our chances of winning it.
+Against other players who are too tight, it will be a bad play because they will always have better.
+But against an unknown player, you can say "here, I gamble" and play your stack with a pair of 10s, without knowing much about your opponent.
+In short, a gamble is a bet that you make without knowing your chances of winning.